finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

     CalendarsApi apiInstance = new CalendarsApi(defaultClient);
     String scope = "scope_example"; // String | Scope of the calendars to use
-    ValuationSchedule valuationSchedule = {"effectiveFrom":"2020-01-01","effectiveAt":"2021-01-01","tenor":"1M","rollConvention":"F","holidayCalendars":["GBP","USD"],"valuationDateTimes":[]}; // ValuationSchedule | The ValuationSchedule to generate schedule dates from
+    ValuationSchedule valuationSchedule = new ValuationSchedule(); // ValuationSchedule | The ValuationSchedule to generate schedule dates from
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional AsAt for searching the calendar store.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional AsAt for searching the calendar store.
 Defaults to Latest. try {
       List<OffsetDateTime> result = apiInstance.generateSchedule(scope, valuationSchedule, asAt);
       System.out.println(result);